gpozzi/machine-learning/projects/nlp/README.md

   - `Scipy`
   - `Scikit Learn`

-This project is divided into five parts:

-- Introduction
-- Data transformation
+- Techniques applied:
-  - Imputation
+  - Exploratory data analysis
-  - Encoding (`one hot` and `label encoding`)
-  - Outliers removal
-  - Data scaling (`z-transformation` and `log-transformation`)
+  - Data transformation: stemming and lemmatization
-- Machine Learning
-  - Stating results of previous project
-  - Model training and comparing with benchmark of the following models:
-    - Decision tree optimized with RandomSearchCV
-    - XGBRegressor
-    - XGBRegressor optimized with RandomSearchCV
-    - RandomForest regressor
-    - RandomForest optimized with RandomSearchCV
-    - ADABoost optimized with RandomSearchCV
-    - Polynomial regressor
-  - Optimization of the best performing one
-- Results interpretation
-- Conclusions
+  - Data cleaning
+  - Machine learning technique applied: **classification**.
+Benchmarking, training, optimization and prediction.

 # Motivation
 As online marketplaces have been popular during the past decades, the online sellers and merchants ask their purchasers to share their opinions about the products they have bought.
 Everyday millions of reviews are generated all over the Internet about different products, services and places.
 This has made the Internet the most important source of getting ideas and opinions about a product or a service.